-Challenges These three subgroups are our most challenging.
+These three subgroups are our most challenging.

 One reason is the amount of overlap between the groups.
 Most of our EL students are also economically disadvantaged.
 Almost all are first or second generation immigrants to America and many come from homes where English is not spoken.
 This is a triple disadvantage for these students.
 They must learn to function is a school while learning a new language without the advantage of parents who are products of the American educational system.
 This means that it is more difficult for these parents to advocate for their students or to imbibe them with the importance of education to success in this country.
 These parents typically work long hours and, as noted in the demographic section, live on the extreme southern end of our district.
 These factors conspire to make it difficult for them to connect with our school and its mission.
 The third built-in disadvantage that these students face is that they do not share the same background knowledge as their teachers or classmates.
 Research tells us that background knowledge is foundational to efficient learning.
 Some of our students are able to overcome this "triple hurdle" but some are not.
-By the time they come to us, and especially when they make it to 8th grade, some students have accumulated a history of failure that makes effort ir the classroom seem futile.
+By the time they come to us, and especially when they make it to 8th grade, some students have accumulated a history of failure that makes effort in

 Many of our SWD students face similar hurdles.
 When families struggle economically, it is harder for them to support their children academically.
-By middle school, some of these students have become acculturated to the notion background knowledge as their teachers or classmates.
-Research tells us that background knowledge is foundational to efficient learning.
-Some of our students are able to overcome this "triple hurdle" but some are not.
-By the time they come to us, and especially when they make it to 8th grade, some students have accumulated a history of failure that makes effort in the classroom seem futile.
-Many of our SWD students face similar hurdles.
-When families struggle economically, it is harder for them to support their children academically.
-By Understanding the challenges our students face, we have made the building of student efficacy one of our instructional focuses.
-One initiative is our advisement program.
-Each student is part of an advisement group whose leader is an adult that will be the students' champion and adviser.
-Likewise, ou SOAR program (described in an earlier section) provides students with experiences that may lead to career pathways.
+By middle school, some of these students have become acculturated to the notion that academic success is impossible and this becomes a self-fulfilling prophecy.
+Understanding the challenges our students face, we have made the building of student efficacy one of our instructional focuses.
+One initiative is our "Go-To" campaign.
+Each student will be surveyed to see if there is an adult that will be the students' champion and helper.
+Likewise, our SOAR program (described in an earlier section) provides students with experiences that may lead to career pathways.